aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 {{%expand "Want to see the solution?" %}}

-Update your template, the `Value` information as shown next:
+Update the `Value` information in your template, as shown next:

 ```yaml
   EC2Instance: